Komrod/web-servo/README.md

 # web-servo

-A simple HTTP web server executing node JS scripts.
+A HTTP web server fully configurable executing node JS scripts.

-The server can return normal HTTP files (.css, .html, .js ...) and will execute the .xjs files as node scripts (file extension editable in config).
+The server can return normal HTML files and assets (.css, .html, .js ...) and will execute the .xjs files as node scripts (file extension editable in config).
 So you can do everything a node script can do with a simple HTTP request.

 ## Features
 - Easy to use, launch with one line of code
 - Configuration in a JSON file
 - Log management of errors and access
 - Working example
-- Executing node javascript file on the server and output result
+- Executing node script on the server and output result
-- Debug log to fix your node script file
+- Debug log to fix your node script
 - Descriptive log in the console

 ## Install